2 girls hurt, 1 of them critical, after Lake Wylie watercraft crash

 "The watercraft hit the wall and we are investigating what happened and why," Coates said.

 DNR officials are leading a multi-agency investigation that is continuing Tuesday.
+Investigators are trying to see if the onboard computer system will show the speed of the watercraft at the time of impact, Coates said.

-Storm warnings had been issued at the time of the crash about potentially impending severe weather, but the weather at the time of the incident does not appear to be a factor, Coates said.
+Storm warnings had been issued about potentially impending severe weather, but the weather at the time of the incident does not appear to be a factor, Coates said.

-The weather was a factor in requiring the most seriously injured victim to be taken to the hospital by ambulance rather than by helicopter, Coates said.
+The weather was a factor in requiring the most seriously injured victim to be taken to the hospital by ambulance, not by helicopter, Coates said.

-Newport firefighters, York County Sheriff's Office deputies, Piedmont Medical Center EMS crews, and Carolina Dive and Rescue responded, said Trish Startup, York County spokesperson.
+Newport firefighters, York County Sheriff's Office deputies, Piedmont Medical Center EMS crews and Carolina Dive and Rescue responded, said Trish Startup, York County spokesperson.

 The incident was the third in three days on Lake Wylie requiring emergency responders.
 The lake straddles the state lines of South Carolina and North Carolina.